 After wandering around the city, make sure to visit Tsinandali Estate, a gorgeous mansion of Prince Alexander Chavchavadze with its stunning garden and house-museum.
 If you have time, you can also visit monasteries of Gremi and Nekresi, some of the most important Christian religious landmarks.

-Another jewel of the Kakheti region, the town of Sighnaghi is another short ride from Tbilisi.
+Another jewel of the Kakheti region, the town of Sighnaghi is another short ride from Tbilisi and one of the best places to visit in Georgia.
 This fortified town is known for charming houses with wooden-carved balconies, a city wall that spans for around 40 km, and breathtaking views of Alazani Valley and the Caucasus Mountains.

 Located in the Adjara region, Batumi is a go-to summer resort for many locals and foreigners.
 The city went significant renovations in the past decade or so and drastically transformed into a cool town on the Black Sea coast.